SlothzDoCode/EPQ/README.md

 # EPQ ideas

 - How using telemetry can improve lap times in simracing and other motorsports? (essay)

+- How data analysis can make people quicker. (artifact)

 - How suspension effects engine cooling in f1? (essay)